lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 After the first year of operations we are expecting to continue growing our team and our market share.
 We will be working directly with the Government of Nigeria to facilitate adoption of remanufactured cartridges in government owned primary and secondary schools.
-Once we gain a large portion of the market, that currently consists of 130,000 schools, our team will grow to about 150 employees and our revenue will be over USD 1 million per months.
+Once we gain a large portion of the market, that currently consists of 130,000 schools, our team will grow to about 150 employees and our revenue will be over USD 1 million per month.

 In terms of products, we initially aim to expand into photocopier cartridges, that are easy to refill, and printer cartridges, for which remanufacturing is more complicated.
 This will be accompanied by continuous market research to ensure that we are familiar with market trends for office equipment, new emerging technologies, and advancements in cartridge remanufacturing techniques.